You've applied to UC Berkeley! Now what?

 - Can I make changes (grades, courses, activities, personal insight questions, etc.) to my application after I submitted it?

-- How can I add a letter of recommendation, new commendation, award, honor, etc., to my UC application?
+- How can I add a letter of recommendation, a new commendation, award, honor, etc., to my UC application?
 Is it too late?

 Transfer units and coursework policies:

 - Is it true that I'm not eligible to transfer to Berkeley because I will need the summer to finish my required coursework?

 - Is it true that I'm not eligible to transfer to Berkeley because I have not completed the necessary breadth/IGETC courses, even though I have taken difficult courses?